doofin/hugo-docs-theme/exampleSite/content/docs/compose/widgets(shortcodes).md

 +++
 Hugo lets you define and use [shortcodes](https://gohugo.io/content-management/shortcodes/) to add widgets like buttons, videos, galleries, tabs, tips, and more to your content.

+This is theme specific, see [hugo](https://gohugo.io/content-management/) for hugo's wide variety of widgets.

 ### Button

 This adds a styled link (styled like a button).
 It takes two no-optional parameters: